-In 2022, internal control of processes and procedures with regard to customer due diligence surveys, cybersecurity, adequate supplier risk management and the elaboration of national agreements and regulations with regard to the COVID-19 pandemic received extra attention.
-Frequent consultation with internal and external cybersecurity experts take place in order to optimise the risk management process and to anticipate on developments and new cybersecurity threats.
+In 2022, internal control of processes and procedures with regard to customer due diligence surveys, cybersecurity, the elaboration of national agreements and regulations with regard to the COVID-19 pandemic and adequate supplier risk management received extra attention.
+Frequent consultation with internal and external cybersecurity experts takes place in order to optimise the risk management process and to anticipate on developments and cybersecurity threats.